 Any visitors must sign-in at the front office.
-Prior to a student leaving the building with parent/guardian the student must be signed out of school at the front desk.
+Prior to a student leaving the building with parent/ guardian the student must be signed out of school at the front desk.

+PROGRAMMATIC SYSTEMS

-III.
-PROGRAMMATIC SYSTEMS LIFE SPACE CRISIS INTERVENTION (LSCI)
+LIFE SPACE CRISIS INTERVENTION (LSCI)

 Staff is trained in Life Space Crisis Intervention (LSCI), which is a therapeutic strategy for use during situations as an opportunity to help students learn alternatives to patterns of aggressive, disrespectful, or self-demeaning behavior (lsci.org).
 This framework offers students in crisis or experiencing problem-solving issues time with staff to increase conflict resolution.
 Students who can resolve conflict are more likely to remain in class and experience academic success.
 The purpose of LSCI is to resolve conflict.
 As part of student orientation students are introduced to problem solving.
 When students encounter conflict whether it is peer-to-peer or student-to-staff a conflict has occurred.
 With conflict resolution there is a stressful event, student feelings, behavior, and resolution.
 Ideal problem solving occurs within the classroom.
-For those times, when a student is disruptive to the classroom environment the student may be asked to problem solving to help students gain perspective and make a plan for successful re-entry into the classroom in a timely manner.
+For those times, when a student is disruptive to the classroom environment the student may be asked to problem solve in an office.
+There are a variety of options provided to students who are problem solving to help students gain perspective and make a plan for successful re-entry into the classroom in a timely manner.